Indicio-tech/firebase-push-notification-plugin/README.md

 ## Registering a Device Token

 #### Set Device Info
 When a notification receiver wants to receive notifications of undeliverable messages from a mediator, they can register a new device token using the `set-device-info` message over the mediated connection.
 The `set-device-info` message below registers, updates, or removes the device token from the mediator.
-To stop receiving push notifications, the notification receive can send the above message where ALL values are be null.
+To stop receiving push notifications, the notification receiver can send the above message where ALL values are null.

 ```
 {